Forklift Dates and Price - KG Training & Assessing

 As an example of the basic maths a learner would need to be able to do to satisfactorily complete this course with us, see the problem below;

 The load to move is a pallet of boxes, each box weighs 30 kg and there are 4 boxes on the pallet.
-The pallet weights 20 kg.
+The pallet weighs 20 kg.

 How heavy is the load?